wistia/wistia-open-docs/_posts/account-setup.md

 ## Uploading Your Logo
 From the *Account Dashboard*, choose
 <span class="faux_button">Upload your logo</span>.
-This will bring up dialog
+The Upload Your Logo dialog
-that will guide you through the process of uploading and displaying your company logo in your Wistia account.
+will guide you through the process of uploading and displaying your company logo in your Wistia account.

 {% post_image hashed_id: '4ea0e2a40e66c31af1d275deafd1cfbfa91ae9f4', width: 600, class: 'center' %}